oxdonyosa/odosasniper/README.md

 ---

-Built for one thing — finding the highest conviction plays on Polymarket and sending them straight to Telegram.
+Built for finding the highest conviction plays on Polymarket and sending them straight to Telegram.
 Not chasing moonshots.
 Not spamming signals.
 Just clean, filtered, high-probability trades you can compound into consistent growth.

 ---